jbrussa/IDQA/README.md

-# IDQA
+# DIA

-Intelligent Database Query Assistant
+An Intelligent Database Query Assistant

-IDQA is an application that allows a user to upload a SQLite database, ask natural language questions about the data, and receive AI-generated answers.
+DIA is an application that allows a user to upload a SQLite database, ask natural language questions about the data, and receive AI-generated answers.

 ![Ejemplo de uso](https://github.com/jbrussa/IDQA/raw/main/frontend/src/assets/gif-presentation.gif)